Allure Medical Billing FAQs

 Why wasn’t my secondary insurance billed?

 If you gave us a secondary insurance card but it was not billed, please feel free to reach out to us and we will gladly send the claim.
-If you did not inform us of your secondary insurance while in office, you can call us with the information of your secondary insurance and (as long as it isn’t passed timely filing limits) we can submit the claim.
+If you did not inform us of your secondary insurance while in office, you can call us with the information of your secondary insurance, and (as long as it isn’t passed timely filing limits) we can submit the claim.
 Note: Secondary insurance policies may or may not cover everything the primary insurance does not.
-You may still get a bill once both insurance plans process.
+You may still get a bill once both insurance plans processed.

 What if I disagree with the total patient balance on my statement?

 Once your insurance company processes your claims they send us an explanation of benefits.
-We post this to your account according to how the insurance processed your claim (payments, deductible, coinsurance, copays).
+We post this to your account according to how the insurance processed your claim (payments, deductibles, coinsurance, copays).
 Therefore, if you disagree with these amounts we urge you to call your insurance company.
 If they inform you it was an error in their processing they will reprocess the claim for you.
-If you have a discrepancy with the insurance policy we sent your claims to or who we listed as policy holder, please feel free to contact us.
+If you have a discrepancy with the insurance policy we sent your claims to or who we listed as policyholders, please feel free to contact us.

 What if I was quoted incorrect benefits?